Abd al-Wahhab ibn Abd al-Rahman

 Abd al-Wahhab ibn Abd al-Rahman ibn Rustam, was the second imam of the Imamate of Tahart and founder of the Wahbi Ibadism movement.
 He was part of the Rustamid dynasty that ruled a theocracy in Algeria.
 He became ruler after the death of his father, Abd al-Rahman ibn Rustam and founded an external Islamic religious movement called Wahhabism relative to his name Abd al-Wahhab.
 His Ibadi Kharijite preaching is often incorrectly associated with the modern day Wahhabi movement.

 Early life

 Abd al-Wahhab was born in 747/748.
 His father was a Persian Ibadi Muslim imam, Abd al-Rahman ibn Rustam, the founder of the Rustamid dynasty in Algeria.
 He studied Abu Ubayda Muslim ibn Abi Karima's ideas and beliefs under his father, who was also a transmitter of Ibadi tradition.
 He received the state after the death of his father in 788.
-In 789, he let Idris I to capture Tlemcen without any negative reaction.
+In 789, he let Idris I to capture Tlemcen without any negative reaction, however a subsequent attempt by Idris I to overthrow the Rustamids in the Battle of Tahert failed.
 He died, probably, in the year 823/824.